Working with Different Types of Wood: The Best Techniques We Learned the Hard Way

 After learning the basics, you can start drafting your design and assembling the appropriate materials and tools for your woodworking project.
 For safety purposes, it is advisable that you first create a good working environment before cutting.
 Draft your design before heading to the workbench.
 This lessens mistakes, bringing you much closer to the desired outcome.

 Before investing in more advanced tools and bigger projects, master the basics first.
 Start with simple benches, coffee tables, and shelves.
 Try your hand at several sanding and finishing techniques until you’ve made several usable items.
 More importantly, never start a project without considering the three hallmarks of good furniture design: comfort, functionality, and beauty.
-For more tips, visit the Workshop Companion.
+If you are still having a hard time deciding on what wood species to start with, maybe the team over at Electrosaw HQ can help.
+For more basic tips on how to get started, visit the Workshop Companion.
 The website provides a wealth of resources for aspiring craftsmen.

 Highlights in Woodworking and Wood Technology

 To supply the growing demand for quality woods, technologies had been developed across the different stages of lumber processing, woodworking, and finishing.
 In the furniture industry alone, we witnessed the arrival of an extensive range of handheld and power tools.
 These tools and machines enable craftsmen to build furniture pieces and fittings efficiently and accurately.